hmajid2301/articles/15. Auto Publish App to Android Play Store/README.md

 ## GitLab

-Now we need the JSON file we just downloaded to be accessible for our GitLab jobs, where the JSON file should look something like this;
+Now we need the JSON file we just downloaded to be accessible by our GitLab CI jobs, where the JSON file should look something like this;

 ```json